 Source Image: Canva

-The podcast "Holding down the Fort" is produced by Jennifer Amos, a gold star daughter, and spouse of a veteran.
-It fosters a purposeful and fulfilling military life through conversation and community building.
-Jenny Lynne Stroup, a seasoned military spouse, mother of two boys, and mental health advocate, co-hosts the show.
-In conjunction with special guests from the military community, we will share knowledge resources and relevant stories about holding down the fort for ourselves and our loved ones.
-This third blog post will feature my responses as a third culture kid (TCK) and movement maker, who empowers military families to stay in touch with loved ones from across the globe.
+'Holding down the Fort' is produced by Jennifer Amos, a gold star daughter, and veteran's spouse.
+Encouraging conversation and community building, it helps military personnel live a purposeful and fulfilling life.
+The show is co-hosted by Jenny Lynne Stroup, a military spouse, mother, and mental health advocate.
+We will share expertise, resources, and relevant stories about holding down the fort for ourselves and our loved ones with special guests from the military community.
+My fourth blog post will feature my responses as a third culture kid (TCK) and movement maker, helping military families stay in touch across the globe.

 Source Image: Canva